Scille/parsec-cloud/docs/development/merging-process.md

 The following table lists the categories that can be manually or automatically assigned to a pull request.

-> Some categories could be automaticaly detected: for example if the pull
+> Some categories could be automatically detected: for example if the pull
 > request modifies `.rs` files we can assign the `Rust` category to it.

 | Category     | Meaning                                        |